Fatty and George: Production and distribution

 Fatty & George was produced in 1979 and 1980 by the Tasmanian Film Corporation, which had been created by the Tasmanian state government to generate film and television ventures within the state.

 Filming took place at various Hobart locations, and on set at the Tasmanian Film Corporation's studios in Moonah.

 Fatty & George was screened both nationally on the ABC in 1981, and internationally.
 Fatty and George was one of Tasmania's most successful exports.

 It received several repeat screenings on the ABC in subsequent years.
 Their rights to screen the series have long since expired, and it is unlikely to see broadcast again.

 In 2004 Screen Tasmania presented the first three episodes of Fatty and George in their "Tasmanian Travelling Picture Show".

 Home media

-Now for the first time this iconic Tasmania production is available on DVD.
-All ten episodes have been digitally remastered by the Tasmanian Archive & Heritage Office (TAHO).
+Each episode was digitally remastered by the Tasmanian Archive & Heritage Office (TAHO) and released on DVD.

 The popular children's series was selected for release due to requests from the public who were wondering how they could get a copy" says Digital Services' Officer at TAHO Ron Moss, "There is even a Facebook site for Fatty & George, which doesn’t surprise me; everything old is in vogue again."

 John Honey, the director, producer and co-writer of the original series is delighted at its new digital release, "its terrific" he says, "The number of people I speak to who remember Fatty & George is enormous".